Sectarianism in Saudi Arabia: The Iranian Revolution and the violence of 1979

 The 1979 Revolution saw the installation of Ruhollah Khomeini also known as Ayatollah Khomeini.
 The secular regime of Reza Shah Pehlavi was deposed, and Khomeini was instituted as the Supreme Leader, formally establishing the Islamic Republic.
 Khomeini's ascendancy created a variety of concerns for the House of Saud.
 Khomeini called for regimes like the House of Saud to be overthrown, and by consolidating Iran as a Shi'ite republic, the Sunni-Shi'ite narrative that Pan-Islamism gave rise to was "set in stone," igniting sectarian hostilities amongst Saudi Sunnis and Saudi Shi'ites.

 Back in Saudi Arabia, the Shi'ites across Al-Ahsa and Qatif remained economically and socially excluded from the "common Saudi experience" owing to their affiliations with Shi'ite Islam.
 According to historian Joshua Teitalbaum, the Shi'ites of these regions "reject the official narrative of Saudi history" which portrays the annexation of these regions "as a mythological “unification” of the Arabian Peninsula".
-Teitalbaum elaborates that many Shi'ites view Saudi rule in Al-Ahsa and Qatif as an occupation, continuous since 1913.
+Teitalbaum elaborates that many Shi'ites viewed Saudi rule in Al-Ahsa and Qatif as an occupation.

 Thus the 1979 Iranian Revolution and the overthrow of Shah Pehlavi mobilised the Shi'ites to secure equal treatment as their Sunni counterparts, ending their economic and social exclusion from the state.
 The Shi'ites in Qatif were most moved by this, and were additionally frustrated with their poor working conditions and wages in the oil industry.
 Breaking with Saudi policy, on March 25, 1979, the Shi'ites publicly celebrated Ashura.
 On March 28, they congregated to protest the regime.
 Violence erupted between the Shi'ites and the Sunni majority, culminating into the 1979 Qatif Uprising.
 The Saudi Arabian National Guard harshly suppressed the uprising, which saw the death of 20-24 Shi'ites.

 In response to the violence, al-Saffar's Reform Movement had morphed into the more radical Organization for the Islamic Revolution in the Arabian Peninsula (OIRAP).
 Tensions between OIRAP and the Saudi government increased in 1987 after the Makkah incident.